frame-lang/frame-docs/intermediate_frame/return.rst

                 ^
     ##

-Above we see that steps 1 and 2 execute in the context of system initialization.
+As a reminder, the Frame system runtime provides a system factory that does all system initialization and then sends the **>** message to the start state, which in this case is **$No**.
+Therefore no value will be returned, despite being set in steps 1 and 2, in this phase of system operation.
-This means that the return values set in each of those steps are discarded.

 In step 3, therefore, the interface simply returns the default "yes - surprised?" value.

 Run the `program <https://onlinegdb.com/tGAmJI8U0L>`_.